wrapperik/formative-one-gamestat/Documentation/technicalDescription.md

 * `App.js`: Sets up routing between pages
 * `Home.js`: Displays a list of top games using cards
 * `Timeline.js`: Displays data for individual games and visualizes their release dates in a timeline format
-* `ComparePage.js`: Allows users to select and compare two different games
+* `Compare.js`: Allows users to select and compare two different games
-* `GameCard.js`: Reusable component for showing game info

 ## Assumptions & Limitations